allan-simon/docker-dev-rust/README.md

 ### What you will get at the end

-   * a docker container in which you can SSH in
+   * a docker container exposing a ssh server on port 22
    * (optional) neovim: with deoplete , and rust language server
    * (optional) Zsh: with my zshrc (that you can replace by yours)